HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Conclusion and Limitations

 In this paper, we have presented \proposedSystemName, a dedicated Arabic handwritten text recognition system harnessing the transformer's attention mechanism to address the unique challenges of the Arabic language.
 Our system integrates training methods with image and text processing techniques designed for Arabic HTR.
-Experiments show that \proposedSystemName{} outperforms baseline methods across multiple real-world datasets, highlighting the effectiveness of our approach.
+Experiments show that \proposedSystemName{} outperforms baseline methods across multiple real-world datasets, highlighting its effectiveness.

+\proposedSystemName{} demonstrates significant progress in historical Arabic handwritten text recognition but also has some limitations.
+As a text line recognition model, its performance relies on the quality of line segmentations during real-world inference.
+Additionally, \proposedSystemName{} struggles with line images exhibiting extreme slants without angle normalization, which can impact recognition accuracy.
+The computational demands of the training process, particularly with the overtraining strategy, pose challenges for institutions with extremely limited resources.
+Addressing this, future work could explore parameter-efficient fine-tuning, such as low-rank adaptation~(LoRA) \citep{hu2021lora} to enhance accessibility.
+These limitations point to key areas for improvement, including preprocessing enhancements and optimization of training methods, to increase robustness and applicability across diverse contexts.